smartdevicelink/sdl_core_docker/README.md

 | 8080           | Serves static web HMI                                       |
 | 12345          | SDL Core's primary port                                     |

 Docker will automatically map the exposed ports for you when you use the `-P` flag.
-If the Websocket port `8087` is mapped to anything other than `8087` in the cotainer then you must supply the `HMI_WEBSOCKET_ADDRESS` enviroment vairable when docker is ran.
+If the Websocket port `8087` is mapped to anything other than `8087` in the container then you must supply the `HMI_WEBSOCKET_ADDRESS` enviroment variable when Docker is ran.
 This is required so that the HMI can communicate with Core.
 For example if you wanted to map port `9001` of your machine to the container's port `8087` then you would set the `HMI_WEBSOCKET_ADDRESS` using the `-e` flag as follows:

 ```bash
 $ docker run -d -P -p 9001:8087 -e "HMI_WEBSOCKET_ADDRESS=127.0.0.1:9001"  --name core smartdevicelink/core:latest